Commercials begging you to buy are already running.

 Use the reduction of gifts as a teachable moment.

-Explain to them why they’ll be receiving less gifts and be honest.
+Explain to them why they’ll be receiving fewer gifts and be honest.

 Have them start budgeting their own money for the things they want.